 - Durable: long-term preservation of and access to digital assets is ensured.

 Engaging in such practices increases the visibility of data, making them easier to discover, access, use, and cite – thus amplifying their potential impact.
-It is largely because of these benefits that many funding agencies require that data generated through the research they support be deposited in a formal archive.
+It is largely because of the benefits that accrue from sharing data via a repository that many funding agencies require that data generated through the research they support be deposited in a formal archive.
 Sharing data through QDR helps scholars to meet data-management requirements being established by institutions such as the National Science Foundation, and by journals and other publishing venues.

 QDR offers a range of guidance and resources to facilitate and encourage the storing and sharing of data, and to help scholars who engage in qualitative and multi-method research to effectively use archived qualitative data.
-The repository also provides user support services to respond to queries about depositing and downloading data, and periodically updates its web-based FAQ.
+The repository also provides user support services to respond to queries about depositing and downloading data.

 QDR offers authenticated online access to data, and is fully searchable.
-Depositors are able to establish levels of access and user-access controls for their data when these are necessary (for instance, to ensure human subjects requirements are met).
-And downloading data is simple, making it easy for other scholars to find, use, and cite deposited data.
+Depositors are able to establish user-access controls for their data when these are necessary (for instance, to ensure the protection of human subjects).
+Downloading data is simple, making it easy for other scholars to find, use, and cite deposited data.
 Usage statistics are available on request.

 In creating its forms, policies, and agreements, QDR used models drawn from the Archaeology Data Service (ADS), the Data and Research Information Services of the Swiss Foundation for Research in Social Sciences (FORS-DARIS), the Inter-university Consortium for Political and Social Research at the University of Michigan (ICPSR), the Irish Qualitative Data Archive (IQDA), the Henry A. Murray Research Archive (part of Harvard University's Institute for Quantitative Social Science, IQSS), the Howard W. Odum Institute for Research in Social Science at the University of North Carolina, Chapel Hill, the UK Data Archive, and the UK Data Service (now including the Economic and Social Data Service [ESDS]).

-Under the auspices of EZID at the California Digital Library, QDR assigns Digital Object Identifiers (DOIs, a type of “persistent identifier” or permanent link to a publication or dataset on the internet) to its holdings and guarantees to maintain the link and keep it active.
+Under the auspices of Datacite, QDR assigns Digital Object Identifiers (DOIs, a type of “persistent identifier” or permanent link to a publication or dataset on the internet) to its holdings and guarantees to maintain the link and keep it active.
 Persistent identifiers are “machine-actionable” and facilitate the harvesting of data references for online citation databases (e.g., the Thomson-Reuters Data Citation Index).
 Scholars can easily track the impact of their data from citations in publications.
 Increasingly, journals are requiring persistent identifiers for data citations.